IIT Madras: Industrial Consultancy

-National organisations sponsor programmes of research by funding projects undertaken by the faculty.
-Such research is time-bound and allows project participants to register for a degree.
-Project proposals are usually prepared by the IIT faculty and forwarded to interested organisations, based on the nature of their research and their interest in funding such projects.

-Sponsored projects often serve as vehicles for new resources within departments, typically allowing their project staff to register for academic degrees in the institute.
-ICSR coordinates all sponsored research activities at the institute.

 National Programme on Technology Enhanced Learning (NPTEL)

 To improve the quality of higher education in India, IIT Madras came up with an initiative called NPTEL (National Programme on Technology Enhanced Learning) in the year 2003.
 As per this initiative, all the IITs, along with the IISc Bangalore would come up with a series of video lecture-based courses across all the streams of engineering.
-This initiative has gained wide popularity in India, and the lectures are being used by several engineering students from across India.
-It is the largest online repository in the world of courses in engineering, basic sciences and selected humanities and social sciences subjects.